 Jigsaw Trust provides high quality educational, vocational and wellbeing services for children and adults with autism, learning disabilities and associated communication and behavioural difficulties.
 It is founded on the principle of excellence through continual learning and aspires to provide the highest quality of education and lifelong learning possible; to accelerate learning and the ability to learn in new ways as well as acquiring the skills to learn independently through behavioural methods.

-The Jigsaw Trust is a registered charity that was established in 1999 by a group of parents of children diagnosed with autism.
+A registered charity, the Jigsaw Trust was established in 1999 by a group of parents of children diagnosed with autism.
 In the same year it raised enough funds to set up the Jigsaw CABAS® School, opening its doors to six children.
-Today the school educates 46 pupils, aged 4 to 19 years, and has provision for up to 60 pupils.
+Today the school has provision for up to 60 pupils, aged 4 to 19 years.

 Together with the Friends of Jigsaw and our other supporters we aim to provide a brighter future for people diagnosed with autism and their families.